Home

 Northern right whales facts

+Northern right whales are very slow swimmers which helps to spot them.
+Because of that they were hunted to nearly extinction.
+Right whales get their name from whalers because they were "right" whales to hunt. easy to chase, floating after death, with plenty of oil and baleen to extract.
+Hunting right whales was banned in 1935.
 Scientists estimate that the total number of Northern right whales is about 490.
 From 75 to 200 of them are regularly spotted off Florida's shore during winters.
 Adults are 35-60 feet long (10-18 m) and weigh 50-70 tons.
 The average weight of a newborn calf is 1,984 lb (900 kg) and length—5 m (16.4 ft).
 Right whales can be recognized by callosities, white patches of roughened skin on their heads.
-Northern right whales are very slow swimmers which helps to spot them.
 They are a joy to watch as they often breach, tail-slap, and lobtail.
 These whales reproduce very slowly as females are breeding just once in 3-5 years.
 Their lifespan is about 70 years.

 Humpback whales facts

-Humpback whales are also sometimes spotted in Florida waters.
-They are the most abundant whale species in the Atlantic and they are occasionally seen along Florida's Treasure Coast (around Port St. Lucie) and along the western coast of the Sunshine State.
+Humpback whales are the most common whale species in the Atlantic and they are occasionally spotted along Florida's Treasure Coast (around Port St. Lucie) and along the western coast of the Sunshine State.
 Humpbacks communicate through melodious calls that can be called "songs."
 These "songs" last up to 20 minutes.
 Being up to 55 ft (16 m) in length, humpbacks have flukes unique to each individual.

 Whale-watching tips